Image Credits: Daniella Vereeken (Creative Commons license)

 The suitable temperature range for oscars is somewhere between 74-81°F (23-27°C).
 So, to give you a specific number, the ideal temperature would be somewhere around 77°F (25°C).

 What Temperature Is Too Cold For Oscars?

 Anything below 74°F (23°C) can be deemed too cold for oscars.
 But the lowest temperature they can survive in is 55°F (12°C).
-But they will definitely not survive in such cold temperatures for long.
+They will definitely not survive in such cold temperatures for long.